Professional Legal Assistance with Employee Stock Option Issues

 General employment law counsel for clients in Alameda and Contra Costa Counties

-Garcia & Gurney, ALC is ready to assist you with any issue related to ESOPs.
+Garcia & Gurney, A Law Corporation is ready to assist you with any issue related to ESOPs.
 For help with a labor and employment matter or other business law matter in and around Alameda and Contra Costa Counties, contact us today by phone at 925-468-0400 or online.